MustansirZia/mustansir.dev/content/posts/link-preview.md

 const app = express();

-// Apply cors so provide asynchronous access from browsers. app.use(cors());
+// Apply cors to provide asynchronous access from browsers. app.use(cors());

 // Validation middleware to simply check the url query param.